Floating-point error mitigation: Use of the error term of a floating-point operation

 The floating-point algorithm known as TwoSum or 2Sum, due to Knuth and Møller, and its simpler, but restricted version FastTwoSum or Fast2Sum (3 operations instead of 6), allow one to get the (exact) error term of a floating-point addition rounded to nearest.
 One can also obtain the (exact) error term of a floating-point multiplication rounded to nearest in 2 operations with a fused multiply–add (FMA), or 17 operations if the FMA is not available (with an algorithm due to Dekker).
-These error terms can be used in algorithms in order to improve the accuracy of the final result, e.g. with floating-point expansions or compensated algorithms.
+These error terms can be used in algorithms in order to improve the accuracy of the final result, e.g. with floating-point expansions or compensated summations.

 Operations giving the result of a floating-point addition or multiplication rounded to nearest with its error term (but slightly differing from algorithms mentioned above) have been standardized and recommended in the IEEE 754-2019 standard.